simOne3107/R4CogPsy/README.md

 #### Line graphs ####

-Below you will find an example of a line graph for **one** independent variable:
+Line graphs are a very useful tool to display progression of a variable over time.
+Below you will find an example of a line graph for **one** independent variable created with **ggplot2**:

 ```r
 ggplot (MyTibble, aes (variable1, variable2)) +